Skip to main content

 • a validation list (LOGINOUT)

-• two sample programs (CGI programs SAMPLEPAG1 and SAMPLEPAG2)
+• three sample programs (CGI programs SAMPLEPGM1, SAMPLEPGM2 and SAMPLEPGM3)

 • a service program (LOGINOUT)